caguirre1378/Data-Analyst-Portfolio/README.md

 Each worksheet features formatted cells, data filters, and conditional formatting to support clear data exploration and real-time updates to visualizations.

 - Comprehensive Report: An 8-page Microsoft Word report provided a structured presentation of insights, including:
-  - An 8-page report was created in Microsoft Word to present findings and recommendations in a structured format, including:

     - Executive Summary: Overview of objectives, methods, and key findings.

     - Detailed Analysis: Section-by-section analysis for each KPI.